khulnasoft-lab/design.khulnasoft.com/contents/objects/report.md

 - [Chart](/components/charts) (optional)
 - [Table](/components/table)

-*Note: Variants of this object can be created by adding/removing the optional regions*
+*Note: Variants of this object can be created by adding/removing the optional components/regions*

 Entries and exits